-If this continues and more and more people hike the CDT the trail may become far easier to follow and more distinct from the rest of nature, this may change where it sits on the list of difficulties, only time will tell.
+If this continues and more and more people hike the CDT, the trail may become far easier to follow and more distinct from the rest of nature, and this may change where it sits on the list of difficulties.
+Only time will tell.

 When you are looking to complete the hiking triple crown, you will want to set up your order to complete the trails.
 Many may only focus on the first trail, but a plan is the best way to approach a massive goal like this.

 Most hikers will choose to begin on the Appalachian Trail, graduate up to the Pacific Crest Trail, and then complete their journey on the Continental Divide Trail.
-For most hikers this is the favored way to fully hike the Triple Crown.
+For most hikers, this is the favored way to hike the Triple Crown fully.

 Figuring out your order will help you purchase gear in advance, hopefully at sales, and allow you to mentally prepare yourself for what will be the journey of a lifetime!

 Only about one in four people finish a single thru-hike, let alone complete all three thru-hikes to complete a triple crown.
 So given this information, how many have completed the triple crown of hiking?

 This is a rare distinction and is earned and can’t be bought and sold, a journey with your soul which will live with you for all of time.

 This is an amazing shortlist and includes Dixie of Homemade Wanderlust from YouTube.
 This goal is perfect for those who want to show their resolve and prove their grit.

-The Triple Crown is awarded by an organization with a super long name: the American Long Distance Hiking Association-West (ALDHA-W).
+An organization awards the Triple Crown with a super long name: the American Long Distance Hiking Association-West (ALDHA-W).
 This is where you can locate more on the triple crown and see the newest hikers to finish.